FHA Streamline Refinance: How It Works, Rates, and Requirements

 No Appraisal Required

 FHA streamline refinances do not require you to have your home reappraised.
 Instead, calculations are based on your home’s original value.
-Most borrowers can save hundreds of dollars on closing costs by eliminating the appraisal fee.
+Most borrowers save hundreds of dollars on closing costs by eliminating the appraisal fee.

 No Income Verification for Most Borrowers

-This means that homeowners whose income has decreased or whose debt level has risen can still qualify for an FHA streamline when they may not be eligible for other refi options.
+Your lender only needs to verify your income and evaluate it against your debts if you require a credit-qualifying streamline refi.
+This means homeowners whose income has decreased or whose debt level has risen can still qualify for an FHA streamline when they may not be eligible for other refi options.

-Refinancing Faster
+Faster Closing

 Cons of the FHA Streamline Refinance